 My first three years of starting tomato and pepper seeds in my small shop were rather angst-ridden.
 I was depending on selling hundreds of plants at market and I had never done anything like this before.
 I read, and watched, and worried, and called the seed companies and MN Extension Service ad-nauseum.

-Tried and true practices for starting tomato and pepper seeds at home
+Tried and true practices for Indoor Seed Starting and Germination Success

 Fast forward 14 years and I am much more trusting of these heirloom tomato seedlings to take care of themselves with just a little help from me.
 Maybe all the fretting paid off in a cumulative knowledge of methods that offer seedlings optimum growing conditions.